sgb-io/dummy-modular-project/README.md

-This is the `README.md` for the whole monorepo.
+# Dummy Modular project

+This project contains various packages, of all types, with some inter-dependencies plus a mismatched version for the purposes of testing.